 He goes on to state there is accumulating evidence that migraines are an important risk factor for most cardiovascular diseases in both men and women equally.
 The researchers of this study added additional information pointing out that migraines affect approximately 15% of people, mostly women, and are the second leading cause of years lost to disability in 2016.

 The study involved collecting records from patients cared for at Danish hospitals and outpatient clinics during the years of 1995 to 2013.
-This equaled just over 51,000 migraine patients and a little more than 510,000 non-migraine patients used for comparison.
+This equaled just over 51,000 migraineurs and a little more than 510,000 non-migraine patients used for comparison.

-Their findings proved that migraine patients more often suffered a number of heart and blood vessel related health problems.
+Their findings proved that migraineurs more often suffered a number of heart and blood vessel related health problems.
 According to the researchers, for every 1000 people the following proved true:

-- 45 people with migraines had a blood clot related stroke versus 25 without migraines
+- 45 migraineurs had a blood clot related stroke versus 25 without migraines

-- 27 migraine patients developed life-threatening blood clots compared to 18 people without migraines
+- 27 migraineursdeveloped life-threatening blood clots compared to 18 people without migraines

-- 47 people with migraines had irregular heartbeats versus 34 without migraines
+- 47 migraineurs had irregular heartbeats versus 34 without migraines

-- 25 migraine patients had heart attacks compared to 17 without migraines
+- 25 migraineurs had heart attacks compared to 17 without migraines

 Even after considering additional risk factors, such as obesity and smoking, migraines still remained a serious link to these heart problems.

 It’s interesting to note when considering the statistics, the absolute risk for all heart-related health problems remains low.
 The researchers expected this because the patients evaluated in this study had an average age of 35.
 This tells us that individually the risk of heart attack or stroke won’t necessarily increase dramatically if you suffer from migraines.
-However, overall, Adelborg said the increased risk for migraines to cause heart problems must be taken seriously even though they seem low on an individual level.
+However, Adelborg said we should take seriously the increased risk for migraines to cause heart problems.
 He says it translates into a huge risk in the population level because of migraines being so common.

 Why Do Migraines Increase the Risk for Cardiovascular Disease?

-There does not seem to be a definite answer as to why migraines are linked to cardiovascular disease, although some theories have been proposed.
+There does not seem to be a definite answer as to why migraines have link to cardiovascular disease, although some theories exist.
 For example, cerebral arteries can suddenly restrict when you have a migraine increasing the risk of having a stroke.
 In addition, when you have a migraine you often lie down for long periods of time until the pain subsides.
 This can produce blood clots.

-Another thing that may help is revising the way that migraines are cared for, for example, no longer recommending using aspirin or blood thinners to help prevent migraines.
+Another thing that may help is revising the way that people care for migraines.
+For example, no longer recommending using aspirin or blood thinners to help prevent migraines.
 This is something that future studies should address, according to Adelborg.

 If these bones have moved out of their original position, a number of things may take place.
 For one thing, they may act as a hindrance to blood flow and cerebrospinal fluid flow leaving and entering the brain.
 Additionally, this type of misalignment can put pressure on the brainstem and cause it to send improper signals to the brain.
 Both of these scenarios can be a reason for migraines.